MassimilianoRoccamena/AN2DL-Project/description.md

 Also we can highlight that data augmentation and fine tuning can greatly impact the overall comprehension of the network about the problem

-We also experienced how making an ensemble of deep learned features using high dropout leads to good learning of the problem
+We also experienced how making an ensemble of deep learned features using high dropout leads to good learning of the problem by the network